MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 $ kubectl get pods
 ```

-You should see something like the following:
+You should see something like:

 ```
 $ kubectl get pods